 I have no doubt that projection is the most pleasing way of experiencing diapositives.
 These extremely pushed images hold up extremely well when projected, in my opinion way better than when scanned.
 I would say that the more pushed the slide is, the better it looks projected compared to scanned file.

-Samples were shot with Canon v30 and f1.8 50mm mk II Canon lens.
+Samples were shot with Canon 30v and f1.8 50mm mk II Canon prime lens.
+It gives me a DSLR shooting experience with film instead of digital sensor.

 All images were shot handheld, with slowest shutter speeds of 1/45 sec.
 All shots taken in aperture priority mode bar one night shot that was manually underexposed @f1.8 and 1/45 sec shutter to give it a chance of being sharp.